 While the provider offers unlimited concurrent connections, the provider’s excellent router compatibility can protect all of your devices via a single connection, including any devices not found on the app list.

 IPVanish has 1,500+ servers, located in over 57+ countries around the globe, opening access to most parts of the world.

 - Unlimited simultaneous connections

 - No Bitcoin payment option

 GREAT CHOICE FOR MULTIPLE DEVICES:IPVanish’s optimal connection protections make it an attractive option for Iranian users.
-The provider’s 10 simultaneous connections allowance makes it a good choice for big families or small businesses.
-7-day money-back guarantee.
+The provider’s unlimited simultaneous connections allowance makes it a good choice for big families or small businesses, and its proprietary servers keep third parties away from your personal data.
+30-day money-back guarantee.

 Read our full review of IPVanish.

 Like IPVanish, VyprVPN also owns and operates all of its server farms, adding another layer of protection for their users.
 In addition, the provider offers kill switch protection, government-grade encryption and custom DNS settings.

 This Switzerland-based provider does not record or retain any logs related to their users’ online antics.
 Sadly, your payment information isn’t totally anonymous, as Bitcoin is not accepted here.

 While not the fastest in this lineup, VyprVPN provides connection speeds that are willing and able to handle your needs.